Gymnastics at the 2016 Summer Olympics – Women's artistic individual all-around

 The women's artistic individual all-around competition at the 2016 Summer Olympics in Rio de Janeiro was held at the Arena Olímpica do Rio on 11 August.

-Simone Biles and Aly Raisman of the United States finished first and second in qualifications and then won the gold and silver medals in the event final.
-It was the fourth consecutive Olympic gold for the United States in this event.
-Defending Olympic individual all-around champion from 2012 Gabby Douglas also of the United States qualified third, and due to the strict "2 per country" policy in event finals, she did not advance.
+Simone Biles and Aly Raisman of the United States finished first and second in qualifications and then won the gold and silver medals in the final.
+It was the fourth consecutive Olympic gold for the U.S. in this event.
+Defending Olympic individual all-around champion from 2012 and another American, Gabby Douglas, qualified as third place behind her teammates, but due to the strict "2 per country" policy in event finals, she was barred from entering.
 Biles had won the individual all-around at the last three World Artistic Gymnastics Championships in 2013, 2014, and 2015.
 Aliya Mustafina of Russia won her second consecutive Olympic individual all-around bronze.

 Competition format

 The top 24 qualifiers in the qualification phase (limit two per NOC), based on the combined score of each apparatus, advanced to the individual all-around final.
 The finalists performed on each apparatus again.
 Qualification scores were then ignored, with only final round scores counting.